WakiMak/trentent.github.io-forked/_posts/2017-05-11-citrix-storefront-adventures-in-customization-dynamically-configure-features-based-on-group-membership.md

 &nbsp;

-I have to admit, this was a LOT easier than I thought it would be. Â Storefront is really powerful and easy to use. Â My biggest complaint is the documentation is lacking on how to use the API&#8217;s but [searching the Citrix support forums proved very fruitful](http://discussions.citrix.com/index.php?search_term=CTXS&category=363&app=gsasearch&module=newsearch&do=newsearch&fromMainBar=1) (especially for how to use the authentication methods) for examples. Â Hopefully these blog articles will help someone else and further demonstrate the power, flexibility and extensibility of the Citrix Storefront product.
+I have to admit, this was a LOT easier than I thought it would be. Â Storefront is really powerful and easy to use. Â My biggest complaint is the documentation is lacking on how to use the API's but [searching the Citrix support forums proved very fruitful](http://discussions.citrix.com/index.php?search_term=CTXS&category=363&app=gsasearch&module=newsearch&do=newsearch&fromMainBar=1) (especially for how to use the authentication methods) for examples. Â Hopefully these blog articles will help someone else and further demonstrate the power, flexibility and extensibility of the Citrix Storefront product.

 <!-- AddThis Advanced Settings generic via filter on the_content -->